 The airline, which operates 32 aircraft, committed to add 11 Boeing 787 Dreamliners, to fly to New York, Chicago, Detroit and Toronto.
 The airline’s first plane is the 85th on the production line of the aircraft manufacturer.

 Boeing has postponed 787 deliveries seven times, resulting in a three-year delay, after grappling with new materials and production systems required for the world’s first composite airliner.
-The first Dreamliner is now due for handover to All Nippon Airways by September.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The first Dreamliner is now due for handover to All Nippon Airways by September.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.